-The story behind how Bluetooth got its name.
+The story behind how Bluetooth® technology got its name

-We all recognize the name Bluetooth.
-It’s synonymous with wireless technology, and we take for granted how much it impacts our lives.
-From smartphones to headphones and beyond, we rely on Bluetooth to free us from the tether of wired tech.
+We all recognize the “Bluetooth” brand, but we take for granted its significance and how much it impacts our lives.
+From smartphones to headphones and beyond, we rely on Bluetooth technology to free us from the tether of wired tech.

 The Man Behind the Tooth